-There will be two tiers of funding for the 2018 round of grants, with priority given to proposals that include school and/or community-based partnerships.
-Larger collaborative efforts, including multiple teachers and community stakeholders, can apply for one of three available $5,000 awards.
-Individual teachers can apply for up to eighteen available $2,000 awards to support efforts to improve outcomes in PK-12 classrooms.
+There will be two tiers of funding for the 2019 round of grants, with priority given to proposals that include school and/or community-based partnerships.
+Larger collaborative efforts including multiple teachers and community stakeholders can apply for $5,000 awards.
+Individual teachers can apply for $2,000 awards to support efforts to improve outcomes in PK-12 classrooms.
 Selection priorities in the application process include projects that:

 - Connect creative and innovative practice to student achievement and school improvement